rieckpil/progmot/content/blog/one-year-course-release.md

+---
+title: "The Five Most Important Persons"
+date: 2021-09-04T09:15:58+02:00
+slug: ""
+description: ""
+keywords: []
+draft: true
+tags: []
+math: false
+toc: false
+---

-# Running the first paid online course for a year
+Running the first paid online course for a year

 ## Finding a Topic To Talk About